You can download Kryptor for Windows, Linux, and macOS here.

 -u|--update option to check for updates.
 It is important to stay up-to-date for security and compatibility reasons.

 .minisign) can be found in each GitHub release.
 Download the signature for your version and make sure it is in the same directory as the downloaded Kryptor ZIP file.

-Downloaded files can be verified with Minisign and the following command:
+Downloaded files can be verified with Minisign using the following command, replacing

 Minisign should display the message

 Signature and comment signature verified, followed by the trusted comment

 Navigate to the location of the downloaded ZIP file (e.g. the Downloads folder).